Skip to main content

 env = NekEnv.from_hf('TCFmini_3D_Re80', nproc=10)

-# Classical controller
+# Classical controller: opposition control

 def opposition_control(t, obs, env):